 European Council for Steiner Waldorf Education (ECSWE)

-ECSWE consists of 26 national Waldorf Associations representing some 680 schools in Europe.
+ECSWE consists of 26 national Waldorf Associations representing some 700 schools in Europe.
+They count more than 2000 kindergartens and around 600 institutions for curative education.
 The purpose of the ECSWE is to strengthen and develop Steiner education in the member countries of the network.
-It mainly stands for the protection of childhood well-being, the enhancement of education and teacher training and building up better educational practices for all children.

 European Council of National Association of Independent Schools (ECNAIS)